About Us

 ESILL was the brainchild of a retired clinical psychologist, Donald M. Lester.
 He believed that intellectual stimulation and continuing development were the ingredients of a long and enriched life.
 Lester was sure that a healthy retirement was not the time for mental lethargy, but was the very time to make time for mental pursuits often put aside for business and family responsibilities.

-His vision was to create a school, "..where learning is for sheer excitement and satisfaction without the stress of bucking for grades, degrees or certificates.
+His vision was to create a school "...where learning is for sheer excitement and satisfaction without the stress of bucking for grades, degrees or certificates.
 And to provide retired teachers and lay scholars the opportunity to teach what they want to teach without having to fit their courses into some Procrustean bed of departmental and curriculum requirement.
 To teach for the joy and reward of sharing one’s enthusiasm."

-The idea was intriguing, and the group enthusiastically agreed to give up any sort of "traditional" retirement and to provide time to instruct others with like interests.
+The idea was intriguing, and the group enthusiastically agreed to give up any sort of "traditional" retirement and provide time to instruct others with like interests.
 That meeting saw ESILL’s birth, and ever since, it has continued to offer a strong, individual curriculum.
 Pioneering adult education on the Eastern Shore, the Institute has remained independent, and not affiliated with any other educational body.
-It is free to accept the teachers it believes will provide stimulating and intelligent courses – capable and enthusiastic people who may or may not have academic credentials.
+It is free to accept the teachers who will provide stimulating and intelligent courses – capable and enthusiastic people who may or may not have academic credentials.

 Success and Recognition